Ruthin: Geography

 Ruthin is situated on the River Clwyd, at the point where it enters the low-lying pastures of the Vale of Clwyd.
 The Clwydian Range lies to the east and the Clocaenog Forest and Denbigh Moors to the west.

 By road, Ruthin is 8 mi south-east of Denbigh, 12 mi north of Corwen, 10 mi west of Mold and 14 mi east of Cerrigydrudion.

 The nearest major urban centres are Wrexham at 17 mi, Rhyl at 18 mi, Chester at 23 mi and Liverpool at 34 mi to the north-east.
 Ruthin is skirted by villages such as Llanbedr Dyffryn Clwyd, Pwllglas and Rhewl.

 Twin town

-Ruthin is twinned with Brieg, Brittany.
+Ruthin is twinned with Brieg in Brittany, France.

-Crime rate

-North Wales Police classify Ruthin as having an "average" level of crime for their area, which itself has one of the lowest crime rates in the United Kingdom.